Rithari/OnePlusBot/Documentation.md

 ### Profanity checker

 Checks profane words based on regex present in a database and post a message in a #modqueue channel when use has been detected.
 This detection is triggered on both posts and edits.\
 This message contains the username, discrim and [user ID](https://dis.gd/userid) of user that triggered the filter as well as message content and a jump link to it.
-It will also tell which type of profanity was detected (they're defined by a label in database).\
+It will also tell which type of profanity was detected (they're defined by a label in database).
+Mind that if message that contained profanity was already reported (which can happen in case of edits), there won't be any duplicated reports.

 Note: when regex is updated in database, it needs `;reloaddb` command to be executed to be taken into effect.

-Positive and negative triggers are tracked: when an item goes in #modqueue channel, the first person that click on "yes" or "no" reaction will tell that trigger was correct or a false positive.
+Positive and negative triggers are tracked: when an item goes in #modqueue channel, staff members can click on "yes" and "no" reactions.
+Once a threshold defined in database is reached, message either counts as a profanity or get ignored in database.

 It is possible to know the number of false positive and correct profanities by using command `;profanities @Username#1234` (also works with [user IDs](https://dis.gd/userid)).
 That command is restricted to users with **Staff** role.

 ### Illegal character checker